lammps/lammps/doc/src/Build_settings.rst

 ``-DFFT_SINGLE`` setting trades off a little accuracy for reduced memory use and parallel communication costs for transposing 3d FFT data.

-When using ``-DFFT_SINGLE`` with FFTW3, you may need to build the FFTW library a second time with support for single-precision.
+When using ``-DFFT_SINGLE`` with FFTW3, you may need to ensure that the FFTW3 installation includes support for single-precision.

-For FFTW3, do the following, which should produce the additional library ``libfftw3f.a`` or ``libfftw3f.so``\ .
+When compiler FFTW3 from source, you can do the following, which should produce the additional libraries ``libfftw3f.a`` and/or ``libfftw3f.so``\ .

 .. code-block:: bash